TohsakaKuro/skyrealm-question/README.md

 ### prepare

-1. make sure you have install "nodejs". ⚠️node version : v18.13.0
+1. make sure you have installed "nodejs". ⚠️node version : v18.13.0
-2. make sure you have install "yarn": `npm install yarn -g` to install it.
+2. make sure you have installed "yarn": `npm install yarn -g` to install it.
 3. cd this project path, and command `yarn install` to install node modules.

 ### run command